Operation Salam: Background

-In 1942, after numerous battles back and forth in the North African desert, German and Italian forces had pushed Commonwealth forces into a retreat that ended at El Alamein.
-This position was an excellent site for defence of the Nile Delta, and preparations had been ordered by General Auchinleck months previously.
-The area is bordered on the north by the Mediterranean and a huge salt pan - the impassable Qattara Depression - to the south.
+In 1942, after numerous advances back and forth in the North African desert, German and Italian forces had pushed Commonwealth forces into a retreat that ended at El Alamein.
+This position was an excellent site for defence of the Nile Delta, and preparations had been ordered by General Claude Auchinleck months previously.
+The area is bordered on the north by the Mediterranean and a huge salt pan, the impassable Qattara Depression, to the south.
 It is debatable whether Hitler had serious designs on the conquest of Egypt for he viewed the Mediterranean and Middle East Theatre as a sideshow and at the time of Operation SALAM he was very much concentrated on the recently launched Case Blue.
 The Afrika Korps which had been sent to support the Italians in North Africa, had demoralised the Allied forces with the fall of Tobruk and the Battle of Gazala.
-The United States was months away from participation in the "Desert war" and the Axis commander Erwin Rommel had plans for capturing Egypt which would have thus put the Allies in a very precarious situation with the Suez Canal under enemy control.
-Although the Germans had intelligence coups such as the Black code/Bonner Fellers intercepts, they had few agents in Egypt itself.
-Operation SALAM was intended to provide them eyes and ears in Cairo where the British authorities and community were in crisis over the Afrika Korps' advance, with a citywide curfew in the months before June and many Europeans fleeing to Palestine.
+The United States was months away from participation in the Desert war and the Axis commander Erwin Rommel had plans for capturing Egypt which would have put the Allies in a very precarious situation with the Suez Canal under enemy control.
+Although the Germans had intelligence coups such as the Black code/Bonner Fellers intercepts, they had few agents in Egypt.
+Operation SALAM was intended to provide them eyes and ears in Cairo where the British authorities and community were in crisis over the Axis advance, with a citywide curfew in the months before June 1942 and many Europeans fleeing to Palestine.
 Two spies would be delivered via a route taken far south of the Qattara Depression where the enormous expanses of open desert would lessen the risks of being captured.

 László Almásy was an experienced desert explorer, motorist and aviator.
 He had already explored the Libyan and Egyptian deserts in the 1920s and 30s with other Europeans such as Ralph Bagnold (founder of the Long Range Desert Group) and Patrick Clayton who were now working for the British Middle East Command.
-When Hungary had entered the war on the side of the Axis Almásy was recruited by the German military intelligence, initially to aid in the preparation of maps and the description of desert terrain.
+When Hungary had entered the war on the side of the Axis, Almásy was recruited by the Abwehr (German military intelligence), initially to aid in the preparation of maps and the description of desert terrain.
 Subsequently, he was assigned to an Abwehr commando operating in Libya under the command of Major Nikolaus Ritter.
 After Ritter was injured in the first airborne attempt to deliver two spies to Egypt (the first Operation Condor), Almásy assumed command of the unit.
 Planning for what eventually became Operation SALAM started in earnest in the fall of 1941.